 Ningaloo Reef comprises 200 species of hard corals and 50 species of soft corals with over 520 species of fish.
 The reefs close proximity to the shoreline means it is easily accessible, being a diver's and snorkeller's paradise.
 The Ningaloo Reef is famous for Whale Sharks, Mantarays, Humpback whales, Dugongs, Turtles, Potato Cod and hundreds of other different fish species.

 The Ningaloo marine park stretches 260 kilometres from Bundegi Reef near the town of Exmouth to Amherst Point near Coral Bay in the south.
 It reaches nearly 20 kilometres seaward, encompassing a massive 5,000 square kilometres of ocean.

-Whale Sharks – The world’s biggest species of fish feed on the reef from March to June, following the mass spawning of coral in the Ningaloo Marine Park, after slowly passing through the tropical waters of the oceans.
+Whale Sharks – The world’s biggest species of fish feed on the reef from mid-March to July, following the mass spawning of coral in the Ningaloo Marine Park, after slowly passing through the tropical waters of the oceans.

 The reef is also rich in coral and other marine life.
 During the winter months, the reef is part of the migratory routes for dolphins, dugongs, manta rays and humpback whales.
 The beaches of the reef are an important breeding ground of the loggerhead, green and hawksbill turtles.
 They also depend on the reef for nesting and food.